AnthonyFuller/TonyTools/Documentation/libraries/hmlanguages.md

 The classic (and possibly the most popular) localization format from the World of Assassination trilogy.

 This format defines a [LINE](#glossary) hash to a string per language.
-A language map **is required** as per the [table](#language-maps) whether that be from the version or user supplied.
 Currently, there is no hash list for these (one is planned for far in the future), so they are all output as CRC32 hashes in hexadecimal.
+A language map **is required** for convert as per the [table](#language-maps) whether that be from the version or user supplied.

 The JSON format allows for users to put the plain-text version e.g. `UI_LOCATION_PARIS_COUNTRY` instead of the hash, these will be hashed upon rebuilding.